Kate Avery: Early life and career

 Avery was born in Bishop Auckland.
 Raised in Newton Aycliffe, County Durham, she began taking part in running competitions as a youth, representing her local club, Shildon Running & AC.
 In 2005, she placed fifth in the 1500 metres at the English Schools Championships.
 While a student at Woodham Community Technology College, she won the national cross country running title for her age group in 2006.
 The following year she was runner-up at the English schools cross country and also placed second in the 1500 m at the UK School Games and the English Schools Championships.

 She began to make her first impact in the junior category in 2009.
 She was runner-up at the English junior cross country, won the junior section of the Cross Juan Muguerza in Spain and was the sixth placed junior at the prominent Cinque Mulini in Italy.
 These performances gained her a debut international appearance at the 2009 IAAF World Cross Country Championships.
-In the junior race she came 25th – the third best European behind team mates Lauren Howarth and Charlotte Purdue, which helped the British team to fourth place.
+In the junior race she came 25th – the third best European behind teammates Lauren Howarth and Charlotte Purdue, which helped the British team to fourth place.
 Third place at the 3000 metres national junior trials brought her selection for the 2009 European Athletics Junior Championships, where she went on to claim the silver medal, being overtaken by winner Yelena Korobkina in the final straight.
 Further international medals followed at the 2009 European Cross Country Championships as she took the bronze and led the British junior women to second in the team rankings.

 Avery had three international outings the year after.
 At the 2010 IAAF World Cross Country Championships she improved from her previous attempt and finished twentieth (second best European behind Gulshat Fazlitdinova).
 At the 2010 World Junior Championships in Athletics she stepped up to the 5000 metres distance and placed eleventh overall.
 A return to the continental scene at the 2010 European Cross Country Championships saw her finish lower down the order in twelfth place.
 Her 2011 season was quiet in comparison: she failed to finish at the European 5000 m trials and did not compete internationally.